Azure/azure-cli/doc/Recommendation in CLI.md

 * **Cache/Storage**: NoSQL (such as Redis).
 Because there is no need to store massive data for the time being, and there is no complex structured query and word segmentation query scenario, It is enough to support key-value query in the early stage.
 But it needs to support fast queries and data persistence.

-* **Schedule Task**: Most scheduled tasks can be met.
-There are currently no complex distributed scheduling and task dependency scenarios.
-It can support advanced settings such as task status visualization and retry strategy, making tasks more robust and running with lower maintenance costs.
+* **Schedule Task**: Most scheduled tasks can be met, there are currently no complex distributed scheduling and task dependency scenarios.
+It is recommended to try Azure Scheduler, it can support advanced settings such as task status visualization and retry strategy, making tasks more robust and running with lower maintenance costs.

 # Other questions
 1. Is there any other recommendation algorithm that is applicable and easy to implement?